 You care about your home.
 You care about your apartment.
 You care about your dorm room.

-And you want to protect the places you live your life in; raising children, spending holidays with loved ones, hanging out with friends, and making memories.
+And you want to protect the important functions of these places: raising children, spending holidays with loved ones, hanging out with friends, and making memories.
 That’s where Home Care comes in.

 Household products can be used to protect our spaces from damage, normal wear-and-tear, and to generally eliminate risks.
 However, it is important to first learn how to use these products properly.